 One of my favorite Hyatt properties is the breathtaking Park Hyatt Sydney, located just across the harbor from the famous Sydney Opera House.
 Unfortunately, it's also notoriously pricey.

 As another category 7 property, awards cost 30,000 points per night.
-Buying 30k points through this buy miles promotion costs $540.
+Buying enough points through this buy points promotion costs $540.
 Considering cash rates are often around US$800 per night, that's a pretty stellar deal.

 Book a Private Island in the Caribbean